Tuan147/web-sprint-challenge-advanced-react/README.md

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What are the main differences between a class-based and a functional component?
+  Class-based components extends React, it creates a component and renders out a react element.
+A functional component is a function that accepts a prop as an argument and returns a react element.
+The main difference is rendering and props between the two.

 2. When does a componentWillMount function be called?
-What about a componentDidUpdate?
+What about a componentDidUpdate? componentWillMount is called after mounting has occured and componentDidUpdate will be called when you need to rerender something.

 3. Define stateful logic.
+  Any code that uses state.
+State can be multiple values that describe the UI or whatever is the targeted data.

 4. What are the three step of creating a successful test?
 What is done in each phase?
+  1. First you need to Arrange your test in order.
+  2. Second you need to Act on your test by doing a complete submission.
+  3. Third you need to Assert which means to expect what the outcome of the test will be.